vegito2002/PersonalCodeReferenceLibrary/Combined.md

 ## 6.1 Overview
 In `Noise`, the choice of `handshake pattern` largely determines security properties.
 Other factors include pattern validity, choice of crypto primitives, protocol implementation etc. We can instantiate a handshake pattern with `DH functions`, `cipher functions` and `hash functions` to give a concrete `Noise protocol`.

 [Forward Security](https://en.wikipedia.org/wiki/Forward_secrecy)(FS) is a property of secure communication in which compromises of long-term keys does not compromise past session keys.
-FS protects past sessions against future compromises of secret keys[Wifi for FS](https://en.wikipedia.org/wiki/Forward_secrecy). `Noise` support FS in some handshake pattern.
+FS protects past sessions against future compromises of secret keys[Wiki for FS](https://en.wikipedia.org/wiki/Forward_secrecy). `Noise` support FS in some handshake pattern.

 Different protocol patterns lead to different security properties.
 The two major kinds of security property that we are concerned about, are **authentication** and **confidentiality**. `Noise` categorizes common levels of security properties achievable.